 - Capitalize on shifts towards new virtualization technologies as many businesses will adopt technologies such as desktop virtualization, software-defined networking and storage, and cloud-based virtualization.

 - Accomplish optimal agility, simplicity, and reduced costs as companies need to handle workload more efficiently.
-Efficiency has become a top-of-mind priority as we are also navigating through the COVID-19 crisis.

 - Boost productivity by accommodating different interoperable workflows, preferred tools, and seamless integration of heterogeneous environments.

 - Breakdown data silos that cause poor performance and scalability chaos.
 Instead, achieve consistently high customer satisfaction with respect to stability & reliability.

 How to benefit from the Ecosystem Expansion approach?

 Let us look at how to gain business value from ecosystem expansion by adopting pragmatic approaches and implementing a few techniques essentially.

 In multi-vendor infrastructures scenario proprietary protocols, logging mechanisms and management interfaces are major roadblocks and an administrative nightmare.
 Customers can avoid these closed systems by leveraging standards-based mechanisms.